Axiom's Workplace Wellness Program: From Little Things, Big Things Grow

 “Getting on the right page around our commitments was a really important step in the development of the mental health policy.”

-With guidance from her coach, Megan was able to collaborate with senior leadership, and ultimately gain buy-in for the mental health policy.
+The HR Team were able to collaborate with senior leadership, and ultimately gain buy-in for the mental health policy.

 The Policy's Impact on the Organisation